taskrabbit/tests_doc/README.md

 # TestsDoc

-This gems allow to output requests specs into readable mdown files.
+This gems allow to output requests specs into readable markdown files.

-It links the output to the example file where it was runned.
+It links the output to the example file where it was run.

+**This currently only work with RSpec 2**

 ## Usage

-In your spec_helper.rb RSpec file:
+In your `spec_helper.rb` RSpec file:

 ```ruby

 require 'tests_doc'
 config.include ::TestsDoc::RecordSpecHelper, type: :request

 TestsDoc.configure do |config|
   config.changes_whitelist_regex      = /(.*\"((id)|([\w]+((_id)|(_at))))\":.*\n)|(.*_ids":\s\[\s*\w+\s*\])/ # default: ""